Max Muncy Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks ninth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Phillies pitching staff is seventh in the league with a collective 9.6 strikeouts per nine innings.

-- The Phillies allow the ninth-fewest home runs in baseball (27 total, one per game).
+- Phillies pitchers combine to rank 15th in baseball in home runs allowed (32 total, 1.1 per game).

-- Walker (2-1) takes the mound for the Phillies in his sixth start of the season.
-He's put together a 4.97 ERA in 25 1/3 innings pitched, with 23 strikeouts.
+- Strahm (2-2 with a 2.31 ERA and 32 strikeouts in 23 1/3 innings pitched) makes the start for the Phillies, his sixth of the season.

-- In his most recent appearance on Wednesday, the right-hander threw four innings against the Seattle Mariners, allowing five earned runs while surrendering five hits.
+- The left-hander last pitched on Thursday against the Seattle Mariners, when he went 5 1/3 scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.